BYODKM/Objective.css/README.md

 </button>
 ```

-You should keep in mind that these elements are belong to instance not a parent.
+Note that these elements are belong to instance not a parent.
 Which means they are not inherited.

 ```sass
 .button--upload